 Ingredients to make Persian Rice with Crispy Tahdig

 - Rice of course is the star!
-The most common and traditional rice to use is Basmati rice.
+The most common and traditional rice to use is basmati rice.
 Use the best quality for the best flavor.
 I usually try to use Indian basmati rice.
 You can however also use long-grain rice or any white rice also

 - Salt is added to the boiling process of the rice for flavour.
 Once the rice is drained and rinse, any excess salt will be washed away